 Lastly, the court will make a decision based on what is just and equitable to both parties.

 We can help

 Dealing with the complexities of property settlement is stressful but the consequences of not doing it properly can impact on the rest of your life.
 We strongly encourage early resolution of matrimonial and defacto disputes where possible.
-Please contact our office to make an appointment with Melita or Catherine to discuss your options.
+Please contact our office to discuss your options.